 Alternatively, some other followers were quick to point out their disapproval of infant ear piercing.
 Many went back and forth, discussing how cruel or traumatic this decision can be for an infant.
 Meanwhile, her mom firmly explained she believes the opposite.
 “I understand that some people disagree with my decision, but I stand by it.
 I believe that a few days after birth is the best time for a child to get their ears pierced because it is less traumatic for them.
 Lara had no reaction when the doctors gave her the holes and I believe that this is the best decision for her.”

-Lara Olivia Tica, is an Instagram and TikTok influencer.
-She has become well known across multiple social media platforms, with nearly 4 million followers on TikTok.
+Lara Olivia Tica is an Instagram and TikTok influencer.
+She has become well-known across multiple social media platforms, with nearly 4 million followers on TikTok.
 In the midst of her rising social media fame, the newborn picture went viral, touching on the controversial topic of infant ear piercing.
 In fact, for years, the topic has been so controversial that medical experts have weighed in.

 Researchers Review Infant Ear Piercing

-Researchers have studied the effects of infant ear piercing and offered some valuable tips and thinks to consider.
+Researchers have studied the effects of infant ear piercing and offered some valuable tips and things to consider.
 Interestingly, there is no firm stance on infant ear piercing, except that it’s up to the parents and child if they decide not to do so during infancy.

 Some parents choose infant ear piercing because they believe it’ll be less traumatic.
-In contrast, some parents prefer to let their child make that decision, and preferably when the child is old enough to take clean and take care of the piercing on their own.
+In contrast, some parents prefer to let their child make that decision, preferably when the child is old enough to clean and take care of the piercing on their own.

 If you’re weighing your options, Healthline suggests a few things to consider.